Tyrique1512/T4Tech_Analysis/README.md

 <img src="https://github.com/user-attachments/assets/e9872fe0-c2c5-43b2-a0a4-6e5b37f45a34" width="700">

+# Insights Deep-dive
-# Yearly Summary and Growth Rates
+## Yearly Summary and Growth Rates
 •	On average, there were 27k sales each year, generating an average annual revenue of approximately $7 million, with the average order value standing at $254.

 •	The year 2021 recorded the peak in sales volume at 36k, whereas 2020 had the highest average order value at $300.